ongzx37/campus-ride-sharing-srs/SRS.md

 | REQ_UCS008 | Reserve Parking Spot | Enables student to book parking space before arrival |
 | REQ_UCS009 | Check Parking Status | Allows student to view parking reservation details |

-Table 3.1: Use Case Diagram of Actor (Student)

 ##### 3.1.1.2 Staff

-Figure 3.3: Use Case Diagram of Actor (Staff)

 <img src="./media/image6.png" style="width:5.83674in;height:5.82483in"
 alt="A diagram of a person&#39;s work flow AI-generated content may be incorrect." />

+Figure 3.3: Use Case Diagram of Actor (Staff)

+Table 3.2: Use Case Diagram of Actor (Staff)
 |  |  |  |
 |:---|:---|:---|
 | Use Case ID | Use Case Name | Description |